What is my routing number at Legence Bank?

 Call the eBranch or a Legence Bank team member for assistance at 1-800-360-8044.

 How do I edit my contact information in Bill Payment?

-Simply go to the Options tab, then to View Contact Info.
+Simply go to Manage Profile> Bill Pay Settings> Personal Information.
 You can update your information as you wish on this screen.

 How do I get an image or proof of a bill payment I made in the past?

 To get a proof of payment for a bill payment, simply inquire on the payment in Move Money history, then inquire on the payment.
 From there you will be able to retrieve payment information such as arrival dates, tracking information and an image of the cleared check if available.
 You may also contact the eBranch at 1-800-360-8044.